BasicWolf/archived-kaylee/doc/src/tutorial/server_side.rst

-:attr:`Project.mode` tells Kaylee how project tasks are going to be solved: automatically, possibly without a user being even notified about them or manually, involving a user.
-The ``MonteCarloPiProject`` is fully automated and requires no user input.
+:attr:`Project.mode` tells Kaylee how project tasks are going to be solved: automatically, possibly without a user being even notified about them or manually, involving the user.
+The ``MonteCarloPiProject`` is fully automated and requires no user interaction.
 Thus, its mode is set to :data:`AUTO_PROJECT_MODE <project.AUTO_PROJECT_MODE>`.

-Before continuing with the code, lets first think, what kind of configuration is required in order to initialize the project?
+What kind of configuration is required in order to initialize the project?
 As it was discussed in :ref:`tutorial-requirements` and implemented in :ref:`tutorial-client-side`, the configuration consists of the amount of random points, the URL of the ``alea.js`` script and the total amount of tasks to be supplied by the application::